Manriss/DataExporter/README.md

 4-Export to CSV

-Point 2 is critical, what you select is what you get...
+POINT 2 IS CRITICAL, what you select is what you get...
 Many other filters can be implemented, even an excel like filter, (http://objectlistview.sourceforge.net/cs/filtering.html#column-filtering-label), but as documentation explains:
 "Filtering and TreeListViews interact in a predictable but perhaps unexpected fashion.
 Filtering considers only rows that are currently exposed (that is, all their ancestorss are expanded)."